 It’s a tough detail.
 We’re here in Hawaii doing this.
 But we’ll demonstrate the treatment of fractures, and osteoporosis, and conditions that there’s no way that you can deliver high-velocity for us, too.

-– Well, hey, since you bring it up, yeah, you’re both speaking with me from the island of Mali, I believe.
+– Well, hey, since you bring it up, yeah, you’re both speaking with me from the island of Maui, I believe.
 And you’re going to hold a joint seminar tomorrow.
 Can you give us a quick overview of what you’re planning on talking about?

 – Well, I can start.
 We’ve got a mixed group here.
 We’ve got Cox people and Activator people.
 And I mentioned to Jim that the last time I remember a couple of technique developers getting together was when I was invited as a kid, you go to Japan with Klay Thompson.
 And it was Gonstead, Thompson, and DJ Arnett.